Now unveiling “Planetary Convolution” – a pack of Reverb Impulse Responses, each based on a planet (including dwarf planets!) in our Solar System.

 Room Type (small)

 Ableton Racks Macro Controls_

 Tone: Starts in the middle by default.
-Each planetary reverb has its own unique band interactive filtration which will occur upon moving the “Tone” control up or down.
-If you have the EQ pane open, you can see a visualizer of the audio input spectrum and the EQ curves.
-After adjusting with the “Tone” dial, you can grab any of the 3 individual EQ nodes and adjust them by hand to fine-tune (they are not “locked” to the control).
-However once you move the tone knob again, that planet’s custom filter curve will take over again.
+Each planetary reverb has its own unique band-interactive filtration which will occur upon moving the “Tone” control up or down.
+If you have the EQ pane open you will see the visualizer of the audio input spectrum and the EQ curves.
+After adjusting with the “Tone” dial, you can grab any of the 3 individual EQ nodes and adjust them by hand to fine-tune (they are not locked to the macro).
+However, once you move the tone knob again, that planet’s custom filter curve will take over again.

 Distance: This begins at the default (normal) setting.
 Turning it down will make the object sound closer; turning it up will make it sound further away.
 Use this to alter the spatial depth of elements in a mix.